lydell/frappe/readme.md

   languages, but it deviates from JavaScript for little reason.
 Better to keep `//` doing what it does in JavaScript, and use `#` (one of the few unused ASCII characters) for something more useful.

+- “Automatic comma inseriton” between operator-less expressions in arrays and objects (and possibly parameter lists).

+      ['one' 2 three fn() a.b (1 + 2)] // valid
+      [1 1 + 2 3 a instanceof b] // invalid

+  It’s too far from JavaScript, and those commas don’t hurt that much.

 Intentionally left out CoffeeScript features
 --------------------------------------------